shravanrn/mozilla_firefox_nacl/toolkit/components/telemetry/docs/data/environment.rst

               gpuProcess: { // Out-of-process compositing ("GPU process") feature
                 status: <string>, // "Available" means currently in use },
+              advancedLayers: { // Advanced Layers compositing.
+Only present if D3D11 enabled.
+                status: <string>,    // See the status codes above.
               },
             },
           },
+        appleModelId: <string>, // Mac only or null on failure },
       addons: {
-        activeAddons: { // the currently enabled addons
+        activeAddons: { // the currently enabled add-ons
           <addon id>: {
             blocklisted: <bool>,
             description: <string>, // null if not available